 5904 York Road,

 As the Senator Theatre was running in the red, ownership fell in the hands of the City of Baltimore.
 The City closed the theatre in July 2010, the only time it had been closed since it opened.
 The City selected the operator of the Charles Theatre to take over, and it reopened on October 15, 2010 with the Bruce Willis thriller “Red”.
-With “The Hunger Games”, the Senator Theatre closed on April 26, 2012 for renovations that will add to the original auditorium, three additional auditoriums that will adjoin the foyer.
-Reopening is scheduled for May, 2013.
+With “The Hunger Games”, the Senator Theatre closed on April 26, 2012 for renovations that added to the original auditorium, three additional auditoriums adjoining the foyer.

 The theatre is listed on the National Register of Historic Places.